wttech/aemc/README.md

 By default, fail-safe options are in use.
 However, consider using the configuration options listed below to achieve a more desired tool experience.

-### Optimizing performance
+### Improving performance

   ```shell
   export AEM_INSTANCE_PROCESSING_MODE=parallel
   ```

-Note that when deploying heavy AEM packages like Service Packs on the same machine in parallel, then could be observed a heavy load which could lead to unpredicted both AEM CMS and AEM Compose tool behavior.
+Basically, this setting will reduce significantly commands execution time.
+Although be aware, note that when deploying heavy AEM packages like Service Packs on the same machine in parallel, then could be observed a heavy load which could lead to unpredicted both AEM CMS and AEM Compose tool behavior.

 ### Increasing verbosity